 A lot of time and attention is paid towards the filing and process of a Chapter 13 bankruptcy, but what happens after the case is completed?
 How you react, respond, and recover from this proceeding is as important as the petition itself.

-First, you’ll get a discharge order that clears the remaining balance of qualifying debt.
-This debt includes most kind of “non-priority unsecured debts” – credit cards, medical bills, personal loans not secured by collateral and more.
+Once your Chapter 13 proceeding closes, and you’ve finished your repayment plan, you’ll get a discharge order that clears the remaining balance of qualifying debt.
+This debt includes most kinds of “non-priority unsecured debts,” including credit cards, medical bills, personal loans not secured by collateral, and more.

-This also includes certain debts that can be discharged through completing a Chapter 13 case, but are not able to be discharged in a Chapter 7 case:
+There are also specific debts that can be discharged through a Chapter 13 case but are not able to be discharged in a Chapter 7 case:

 About Your Credit Score

 Developing sensible financial habits can go a long way towards rebuilding your credit score, which could take a hit of as much as 200 points from the filing of the bankruptcy case.
-By law, a bankruptcy can stay on your credit report for up to 10 years, so that could play a role in future loan applications even years down the road.
+A bankruptcy can stay on your credit report for up to 10 years, so that could play a role in future loan applications over the decade following.

 This planning can be overwhelming and the help of a bankruptcy attorney can make it a smoother and easier process.
 Call Natural State Law at (501) 916-2878 to discuss making a plan for your personal success following a Chapter 13 bankruptcy.